 These types of bad updates actually happen a lot!
 I see patches to fix a patch multiple times per week.

 My recommendations for updating plugins and themes

 So what is the safest route to go?
-Well, here are my recommendations when it comes to updating plugins and themes on your WordPress site.
+Here are my recommendations when it comes to updating plugins and themes on your WordPress site.

 1. Don’t use automatic updates

-First off, I never recommend using automatic updates when it comes to WordPress core, plugins, or themes.
+First off, I never recommend using automatic updates for WordPress core, plugins, or themes.
 The one exception to this is when it pertains to maintenance and security releases.
 These are generally OK to let WordPress update on its own.

 Some hosting providers have automated checks to try and automate plugin updates and then revert if they detect a problem.
 But I can’t tell you how many times I’ve seen this go wrong.
 After all, you are relying on AI to confirm that everything is OK.
 This might get better over time, but it’s not there yet.